micobo-gmbh/micobo-Security-Token/README.md

 ### Compatibility

+We implement ERC1400Raw.
 We implement ERC1400Partition.
 We implement ERC20 with default partitions.
 We implement ERC20 as proxies for specific partitions.

-We don't implement operator and transfer functionality of ERC1400Raw.
-We don't implement ERC777.
+We don't implement ERC777 functionality.

 #
 ## Tests

 All functionality of the smart contracts is tested in mulitple test classes found in the `/test` folder.